dylanrees/citizen-science/README.md

  * [United Diversity Co-op Library](http://library.uniteddiversity.coop/) - vast library of interesting textbooks and other resources in PDF form
  * [Microbe Wiki](https://microbewiki.kenyon.edu/index.php/MicrobeWiki) - a large student-edited multi-institutional wiki for microbiology
  * [iGEM](http://igem.org/Main_Page) - Student synthetic biology competition with connections to many DIY bio labs
+ * [Biodesign Challenge](http://biodesignchallenge.org/) - a student design competition that concentrates on envisioning the future application of biotechnology
+ * [Biofabricate](http://www.biofabricate.co/) - A design-focused annual conference that focuses on biotechnology-affiliated design, materials, and techniques.
  * [MOST](http://www.appropedia.org/Category:MOST) - The Pearce Research Group at Michigan Tech in Open Sustainability Technology

 ## How do I contribute to this list?